-nd sector-related standards, guides and documents such as the Responsible Jewellery d From Responsible Mining Communities initiative and the Dow Jones Sustainability initial sustainability issues, the issues that represent a financial impact and the reputation ; as well as the sustainability issues that represent relevant impacts for stakeholders.
+Taking into account the list of initial sustainability issues, the issues that represent a financial impact and the reputation of the company are identified; as well as the sustainability issues that represent relevant impacts for stakeholders.

-y, interviews and workshops were held with management; as for the materiality of I with the company's different stakeholders, including employees, communities, ers, who participated in panels and interviews.
+To identify financial materiality, interviews and workshops were held with management; as for the materiality of impacts, dialogues were held with the company's different stakeholders, including employees, communities, customers and artisanal miners, who participated in panels and interviews.